American Pit Bull Terriers are strong, loving, adorable dogs that make excellent companions and can be trained to become a caring part of any family.

 If you allow them to get into food without your permission, they will continue to do so and will probably overeat.

-This can lead to sickness and obesity, and these can be devastating problems for pit bulls.
+This can lead to sickness and obesity, which can be devastating problems for pit bulls.
 Your dog should look at you when it is time to eat, waiting patiently for their bowl of food.

 5. Stay Consistent